-Mr. Teguh Halim, aged 39, was appointed as an Executive Director and Vice Chairman of the Board of the Company on 12 October 2018.
+Mr. Teguh Halim, aged 40, was appointed as an Executive Director and Vice Chairman of the Board of the Company on 12 October 2018.
 He was also appointed as a member of the Remuneration Committee, Executive Committee and Investment Committee of the Company on 12 October 2018.
-Mr. Halim is a director of VGB Limited.
-Currently, Mr. Halim is an Executive Director of Citychamp.
-He joined Citychamp in October 2008 and has been appointed as an Executive Director of Citychamp, he joined Citychamp in October 2008 and has been appointed as an Executive Director of Citychamp.
-Mr. Halim is also the chairman of the European executive committee of the Citychamp group and director of several subsidiaries of Citychamp engaged in watch business.
+Mr. Halim has been re-designated as the Chairman of the Board, the chairman of Nomination Committee, Executive Committee and Investment Committee on 5 January 2022.
+Currently, Mr. Halim is an Executive Director of Citychamp Watch & Jewellery Group Limited ("Citychamp"), a company listed on the main board of the Stock Exchange of Hong Kong Limited (the "Stock Exchange") with stock code 256, and which, as at the date of this annual report, holds 64.08% equity interest in the Company through VGB Limited ("VGB"), a wholly-owned subsidiary of Citychamp and a direct controlling shareholder of the Company.
+Mr. Halim is a director of VGB and several subsidiaries of the Company.
+Mr. Halim joined Citychamp in October 2008 and has been appointed as an Executive Director of Citychamp.
+Mr. Halim is also the chairman of the European executive Committee of the Citychamp group and director of several subsidiaries of Citychamp engaged in watch business.
 He has extensive experience in the watch manufacturing and distribution industry and business management.
 Mr. Halim graduated from Ohio State University as bachelor of science in business administration majoring in accounting.